 To this end, The Data Science Life Cycle represents a new standard for how to think about data science in the modern corporate environment.

-None of these standards detail productionization--or what happens after our production processes are deployed.
-Precisely, how users consume and interact with the data, and, afterward, how the data science process is monitored and updated, based on real world feedback.
+None of these standards detail productionization - or what happens after our production processes are deployed.
+Precisely, how users consume and interact with the data, and, afterward, how the data science cycle is monitored and updated, based on real world feedback.

 The Steps of the Data Science Life Cycle

-Let’s take a closer look at each step in our infinity loop:
+Let’s take a closer look at each of the key steps in our infinity loop:

-- Blend & Transform: In this phase, relevant data, sometimes forming disparate systems, are combined, cleaned and prepared based on the requirements of the desired data science technique
+- Blend & Transform: In this phase of the data cycle relevant data, sometimes forming disparate systems, are combined, cleaned and prepared based on the requirements of the desired data science technique

 - Model & Visualize: Here, analysts make sense of data through a combination of various modeling and visualization techniques, that might include statistical analysis, data mining or machine learning methods.